glerup/glerup.github.io/index.md

 Welcome to the digital home of Rune Glerup.

-I work as a computer programmer for the software company [Deltek](http://www.deltek.com).
+I work as a computer programmer for [Nordea Markets](http://www.nordeamarkets.com).
-My job is making the Maconomy product even better.

-I have a MSc degree in Software Development and Technology from the [IT University of Copenhagen](http://www.itu.dk) and a BA degree in Human-Centered Informatics from [Aalborg University](http://www.aau.dk).
+I hold a MSc degree in Software Development and Technology from the [IT University of Copenhagen](http://www.itu.dk) and a BA degree in Human-Centered Informatics from [Aalborg University](http://www.aau.dk).